CAPSTONE-2022-2023/Group_22/working_agreement.md

 - An online meeting will be held every week on Microsoft Teams
 - The team uses Discord for communication and Microsoft Teams for meetings only
 - There will be no fixed time for meetings, so the time for the meetings will be decided on discord every week
-- All project related questions should be answered within 48 hours
 - We will use only GitHub for version control

 ## Team Expectations